Skip to main content

 Conclusion

-With the release of Business Intelligence Platform 3.4.0, the Image Render Microservice marks a significant leap forward in BI alerting.
-By harnessing Grafana dashboard variables to create dynamic visual content like panel screenshots, it adds critical context to notifications.
-Paired with Node-RED for automation and Slack for communication, this integration enables teams to respond to BI events with speed and precision.
+The Business Intelligence Platform 3.4.0 release, with its Image Render Microservice, marks a significant advancement in BI alerting.
+By using Grafana dashboard variables to generate dynamic visuals like panel screenshots, it adds critical context to notifications.
+Paired with Node-RED for automation and Slack for communication, this integration empowers teams to respond to BI events with speed and precision.

-At Volkov Labs, we’re committed to evolving BI solutions that streamline data-driven decision-making.
-Have questions or want to learn more about integrating Grafana, Node-RED, and Slack into your workflows?
-Drop us a comment below or reach out to our team.
+At Volkov Labs, we’re committed to evolving BI solutions that enhance data-driven decision-making.
+Have questions or want to explore integrating Grafana, Node-RED, and Slack into your workflows?
+Contact our team.
 Stay tuned for more updates, tutorials, and innovations in Business Intelligence!

 We’d Love to Hear From You!

-• Join the Conversation: Subscribe to our YouTube Channel and share your thoughts in the comments.
+• Join the Community: Subscribe to our YouTube Channel and share your thoughts or suggestions in the comments.